DavidLineman/overtime-app/README.md

 - Approval Workflow
 - SMS Sending -> link to approval or overtime input
 - Administrative admin dashboard
+- Block non admin and guest users
 - Email summary to manager for approval
 - Needs to be documented if employee did not log overtime

 ## Ui -> formatting

 - X Bootstrap -> Formatting
+- Icons for Font Awesome
+- X Update the styles for forms

 ## Refactor TODOS:
 - X Add full_name method for users